NexusMutual/docs/docs/overview/claims-history/euler.md

 ## Overview

 On Monday, 13 March 2023, [Euler Finance was exploited for $197m](https://twitter.com/FrankResearcher/status/1635241475989721089).
-After this exploit occurred, claim assessors [discussed this loss event in the mutual's Discord server](https://discord.com/channels/496296560624140298/1084935082978070549/1084935082978070549).
+After this exploit occurred, claim assessors [discussed this loss event in the Mutual's Discord server](https://discord.com/channels/496296560624140298/1084935082978070549/1084935082978070549).
 Because Nexus Mutual is a discretionary mutual, members participate in the [Claims Assessment](https://docs.nexusmutual.io/protocol/claims-assessment) process and review the validity of claims submitted after a loss event occurs.

 Members reviewed the information available in the days after the exploit, while Euler Finance Protocol Cover holders waited for the 72-hour cool-down period to pass before submitting claims.
 Claim assessors discussed the event and determined the Euler Finance exploit was covered under [section 1.1 of the Protocol Cover wording](https://uploads-ssl.webflow.com/62d8193ce9880895261daf4a/63d0f4c4cca088730ac54ccc_ProtocolCoverv1.0.pdf).